mrartanis/PlexMusicPlayer/README.md

 # Plex Music Player

-A modern music player for Plex Media Server, integrated with Mac Os media center and media keys on windows.
+A modern music player for Plex Media Server.

 ![Screenshot](screenshot.png)

 CAUTON!
 AI-generated

 Should work on OSX, windows and linux.
-Tested only on osx 15 with arm processor and windows 11
+Tested only on osx 15 with arm processor, windows 11, ubuntu 24.04

 ## Features